reportportal/docs/src/md/src/GettingStarted/Integrations.md

 If you need to remove RALLY integration, please perform actions:

-1. Login as ADMIN
+1. Log in as ADMIN

 2. Go to Administrative > Plugins

-3. Click on RALLY plugin pannel
+3. Click on RALLY plugin panel

 4. Click on a tab with existing integration

 5. Click on "Remove integration" link

-6. Submit an action
+6. Submit the action

 ### Project RALLY integration

 #### Add new project RALLY integration

-If each project needs different RALLY configurations, you need to unlink a project from Global configurations and add a project configuration.
-It means that now when new global integration will be added to the ReportPortal, it would not apply to the unlinked project.
+If any project needs different RALLY configurations, you should unlink a project from Global configurations and add a project configuration.
+It means that now when a new global integration is added to the ReportPortal, it won't be applied to the unlinked project.

 For that,

-1. Login as an ADMIN or Project Manager
+1. Log in as an ADMIN or Project Manager

 2. Go to Project Settings > Integrations

-3. Click on the RALLY integration pannel
+3. Click on the RALLY integration panel

 4. Click on "Unlink and setup manually" button

-5. Fill and confirm authorization form
+5. Fill and confirm the authorization form

 ```java
 'Integration Name ': <The name which you want to give to your integration> - should be unique